KelySaina/gestion-projet-vue-node/README.md

 ```bash
 npm run dev
 ```
-OU
+OR
 ```bash
 npm run serve
 ```

-Access the application at `http://localhost:5173`.
+Access the application at `http://localhost:5173` OR at `http://localhost:8080`

 The default credentials are:
 - For an `admin` user: `email` : `test.admin@project.management` | `password` : `admin`